riyas90cse/oompa-loomba-crud/README.md

 ### Business Requriement Specification
-Hi!
-Our team just received a requirement to develop a website to manage the ​ Oompa Loompa ​ 's crew of Willy Wonka's chocolate factory.
-Some kind of help to the company’s Human Resources dpt. (they are very modern in some aspects and they have smartphones and access to the Internet, for instance).
-However, we need you to help Willy Wonka to code a server that provides a tool to manage all Oompa Loompas.
+To develop a website to manage Oompa Loompa's crew of Willy Wonka's chocolate factory.
+Code a server that provides a tool to manage all Oompa Loompas.

 ##### 1. Each Oompa Loompa owns the following information:
     - Name